 So, how to make sure your site has a high ranking?
 The answer is SEO.

-- Using Keywords Incorrectly
+- Not Using the Right Keywords

 - Failing to Provide High-Quality Content

 - Not Creating Engaging Title Tags and Meta Descriptions

 - Having Poor Off-Site Optimization

 Of course, we’ll also provide tips on avoiding these traps.
 Let’s get started!

 When you think about your target audience, imagine a round practice target.
 There’s a distinct red bullseye in the centre of it.